June-Ma/Flashcards/README.md

 # Flashcards 📚

 A simple Python program for practising questions and learning through flashcards.
+Have fun!

 ## Features
 - Create your own flashcards